 Another great way to market your blog is through guest posting (writing articles for other blogs / websites and linking them back to your blog).

 Email all of your favourite bloggers and ask them if you can write an article on their site and link back to your new blog from it.
 If your blog is about budget travel, then the anchor text should be “budget travel”… like this: Budget Travel.
 In that link, the words “Budget Travel” link to GoatsOnTheRoad.com.

 Those words are called “anchor text” and the more links you have with certain anchor texts, the more likely Google will show you in search results for those terms.
 Again, if you’ve spent all this time learning how to start a travel blog, you should also learn how to write great SEO articles so that your blog appears in Google results.

 Be careful not to create hundreds of the exact same anchor texts in different guest posts because it can start to look spammy.
 Choose variations of your main anchor texts and link to specific articles with anchor texts that match the articles’ main point.

-For example, if I wanted to write multiple guest posts and link back to this post I would use anchor texts like Start A Blog, Create a Blog, Start a Blog From Scratch etc.
+For example, if I wanted to write multiple guest posts and link back to this post I would use anchor texts like How To Start a Travel Blog, Start A Blog, Create a Blog, Start a Blog From Scratch etc.